Best Long Lasting Summer Colognes for Men

 Base

 Cool Water Intense is the budget pick that makes expensive fragrances nervous.
-Reddit's fragrance community calls it 'nuclear' for summer, and at $25-40, the performance-to-price ratio is borderline unfair.
+This thing performs like a nuclear option for summer, and at $25–$45, the performance-to-price ratio is borderline unfair.
 The coconut water and peppermint opening is immediately refreshing, and the Ambroxan-sandalwood base carries it for 8+ hours.

 This is the upgraded version of the original Cool Water that fixes the one complaint everyone had — longevity.
 Where the OG would fade in 3-4 hours, the Intense concentration just keeps projecting.